oneops/oneops.github.io/developer/contribution/index.md

 will review and merge.

 The website is the main documentation for OneOps and we welcome pull requests for it as well.
-Further information can be found in the [/developer/contribution/doc-guideline.html](documentation guideline).
+Further information can be found in the [documentation guideline](/developer/contribution/doc-guideline.html).

 # Code Review Process